Stratio/genai-examples/example-chain-chat-memory/README.md

 }
 ```

 5. Invoke the chain using the `POST /v1/chains/chat_memory_chain/invoke` endpoint with the following request body.
-You don't need to include your credentials in the metadata, GenAI API will set them automatically.
+You don't need to include your credentials in the metadata, GenAI API will set them automatically:

 ```json
 {